PetervGreen/tech-indexing/jatskit.md

 ## Markdown

-Will need separate support for use of markdown both to draft and collaborate on initial text quickly and to include references from shared Zotero bibliography.
+Will need separate support for use of markdown both for drafting and collaboration revising initial drafts quickly and to include references from shared Zotero bibliography.

 Assumption: this will use pandoc with zotxt to generate an XML file that can then be enhanced and published using oXygen and JATSKit as above.
 It should be relatively easy to sort that out once we have actual experience with JATSKit above.

 Use of pandoc-jats (with Zotero) would be next priority after familiarizing with installed JATSKit.

+Other journals may require different citation styles from those for NCBI submissions included with JATSKit.
+Pandoc can use any journal's CSL file as supported by  Zotero.

+Note: There may complications as pandoc-jats uses a special "XML" citation style,

 ## DITA